piebug/tutorial-react/README.md

 # Tutorial: React JS

 This project is my implementation of the official [React JS tutorial](https://reactjs.org/tutorial/tutorial.html).
-This was my first foray into React and will hopefully be a good reference for the future!
+This was my first foray into React and will hopefully be a good reference for the future 💃.
 I might also use it as a React sandbox if I want to practice new techniques later on.

 ## Setup